-13 Best Luxury Wallet Brands In The World (2022)
+13 Luxury Wallet Brands Worth Of Your Cash (2024)

 Ever since Tom Ford established his eponymous brand in 2005 it has been an outlet for the designer’s creative classicism.

-Ford does tradition better than anyone, transforming timeless silhouettes with contemporary tweaks to create something for the archives every single time.
-The same goes for his wallets, which come in a range of beautiful calfskin fabrics and almost exclusively in black (his one deviation is a camo-print style).
+Ford does tradition better than anyone, transforming timeless silhouettes with contemporary tweaks to create something for the archives every time.
+The same goes for his wallets, which come in beautiful calfskin fabrics and almost exclusively in black (his one deviation is a camo-print style).

 If you want confidently understated, Ford has it in spades.